Where To Grab Food Near The St. Patrick’s Day Parade

 Somehow you ended up downtown for the parade.
 Here's where to eat nearby.

-For better or worse, you made it downtown for the parade, and now you have the rest of St. Patrick’s Day in front of you.
+For better or worse, you're downtown for St. Patrick’s Day, and you have the rest of the day in front of you.
 Before starting in on the green beer, you should eat something.
 Here are some great options nearby.

 You need to know about The Dearborn, an easy-to-like spot with a long American menu that works for a lot of occasions.
 It’s nice enough for a business dinner, but still casual enough for a post-parade lunch in your finest green t-shirt.
 Plus, the space is huge, with multiple rooms that work for large groups or couples.
 Order the pork belly appetizer and any of the salads, then make sure someone gets a cheeseburger—it’s really good.